Joseph P. Kennedy Sr.: Hollywood

+Liquor importing

-As soon as it became legal to do so, Kennedy imported large shipments of high-priced Scotch and made a large profit.
-Various contradictory "bootlegging" stories circulated but historians have not accepted them.
-At the start of the Franklin Roosevelt administration in March 1933, Kennedy and future Congressman James Roosevelt II founded Somerset Importers, an entity that acted as the exclusive American agent for Haig & Haig Scotch, Gordon's Dry Gin and Dewar's Scotch.
+Kennedy ventured into aspects of the legal liquor business during Prohibition in the United States.
+As soon as it became legal to do so, Kennedy ventured into liquor importing.
+One of his shipping ventures he was involved in was the importation of large shipments of high-priced Scotch whisky where he earned a handsome profit in the process.
+Various contradictory "bootlegging" stories surrounding Kennedy have circulated but historians have not accepted them.
+At the start of the Franklin Roosevelt administration in March 1933, Kennedy and future Congressman James Roosevelt II obtained the exclusive rights to import some alcoholic beverage brands to the United States from Great Britain, before Prohibition ended, and later founded Somerset Importers, a business entity that acted as the exclusive American agent for Haig & Haig Scotch, Gordon's Dry Gin, Dewar's Scotch, King William IV Scotch Whisky, and Riondo Puerto Rico Rum, and other imported drinks.
 Kennedy kept his Somerset company for years.
-Kennedy himself drank little alcohol.
+In addition, Kennedy purchased spirits-importation rights from Schenley Industries, a New York City liquor company with a Canadian distillery.
+Though he possessed substantial investments in various shipping lines that imported significant shipments of liquor, Kennedy himself drank little alcohol.
 He so disapproved of what he considered a stereotypical Irish vice that he offered his sons $1,000 not to drink until they turned 21.

+Real estate

-Kennedy invested his profits from alcohol into residential and commercial real estate in New York, the Le Pavillon restaurant, and the Hialeah Park Race Track in Hialeah, Florida.
-In addition, Kennedy purchased spirits-importation rights from Schenley Industries, a firm in Canada.
-His most important purchase was the largest privately owned building in the country, Chicago's Merchandise Mart.
+Kennedy reinvested the proceeds he made from liquor importing into various residential and commercial real estate ventures, much of it concentrated in New York City, and the Hialeah Park Race Track in Hialeah, Florida.
+The most important purchase of his real estate investment career was marked by the land acquisition of the largest privately owned building in the country, Chicago's Merchandise Mart (the world's largest building at the time), which gave his family an important base in that city and an alliance with the Irish-American political leadership there to lay the groundwork for realizing his sons' future political ambitions.
+The Merchandise Mart's revenues became a principal source of wealth that formed much of the Kennedy family's private fortune, including being a source of funding for financing his sons' future political campaigns.

 Political career

 SEC Chairman (1934–1935)

 In 1932, Kennedy supported Franklin D. Roosevelt in his bid for the presidency.
 This was his first major involvement in a national political campaign, and he donated, lent, and raised a substantial amount of money for the campaign.

-In 1934, Congress established the independent Securities and Exchange Commission to end irresponsible market manipulations and dissemination of false information about securities.
+In 1934, Congress established the independent Securities and Exchange Commission (SEC) to end irresponsible market manipulations and dissemination of false information about securities.
 Roosevelt's brain trust drew up a list of recommended candidates for the SEC chairmanship.
 Kennedy headed the list, which stated he was "the best bet for Chairman because of executive ability, knowledge of habits and customs of business to be regulated and ability to moderate different points of view on Commission."